SETIatHCRO/Front-Page/Phones/README.md

 Dial Patterns.
 Do not include any prefix -- no prefix needed to access an outside line.

++.

+011.

 NXXNXXXXXX

 1NXXNXXXXXX

 4443

+Create another one called "to_sip_provider_emergency".
+Set the CID to something that will match E911 with our VoIP provider.

+Dial patterns:

 911

+5555550911 (test number to validate CID and e911 activation status)

+15555550911 (test number to validate CID and e911 activation status)

 ### Inbound SIP configuration